Where You Been: Legacy

 The Felled Trees Collective, consisting of members from Thrice, Samiam and No Motiv (also featuring appearances from Texas Is the Reason, Knapsack, Beat Union and numerous other bands), covered the album in its entirety on its 20th anniversary.
-The album was released on the 15th of October 2013 through the Siren Records webstore.
+The album was released on October 15, 2013, through the Siren Records webstore.

 Accolades

 The album received the following accolades:

 Track listing

 All songs written by J Mascis.